Last updated: December 12th, 2022

 This article might contain affiliate links.
 As a member of programs including Amazon Associates, I earn from qualifying purchases.

 Here’s when kick scooters are good for commuting

 Kick scooters are good for short commutes (2-3 miles at most) with smooth, flat terrain and generally dry weather.
 Their small size and light weight are convenient for storage, public transit, and quick trips like mid-day lunch runs.
-However, they are a poor choice for long, rough, hilly, or all-weather commutes, and larger riders may have trouble finding suitable options.
+However, they are a poor choice for long, rough, hilly, or all-weather commutes.
+Larger riders may have trouble finding models that fit.

 4 Reasons Kick Scooters Are Good For Commuting